Intelligent Document Processing

 BOL issuance signifies that the freight company is in possession of the goods, and the item is now in the shipment process.

-How to fill out a Bill of Lading?
+How to Fill Out a Bill of Lading?

 The cargo company may issue a BoL to the seller and request them to fill it out before scheduling the pickup.
 Alternatively, they may fill it out in your presence.